ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-1.md

 ![Git repository uri from project summary section](//cdn.forevolve.com/blog/images/2018/VSTS-git-repo-uri.png)

 If not, that same link is available in the "Code" section of your project.
-There is also the git commands to push your repo there; if you feel lazy enough (which is fine by me; in this case, we can even call that productivity!).
+There is also the git commands to push your repo there; if you feel like copy/pasting it.

+Personally, I am a big fan of [Git Extensions](http://git-extensions-documentation.readthedocs.io/en/latest/git_extensions.html).
+It adds options to Windows Explorer context menus, and there is a Visual Studio plugin to launch it from there as well!

 ![Git repository uri from Code section](//cdn.forevolve.com/blog/images/2018/VSTS-git-repo-code.png)